-Respond to incidents and emergencies in the land- based sector
+Respond to incidents and emergencies in the land-based sector

 Overview

 This standard covers responding to incidents and emergencies in the land-based sector.
-These could include fire, flood, spillage, contamination or other environmental incidents (on land or water), scenes of crime, accidents and medical emergencies, health and safety and security incidents.
+This could include fire, flood, spillage, contamination or other environmental incidents (on land or water), scenes of crime, accidents and medical emergencies, health and safety and security incidents.

 Performance criteria